manniecut/EZ-Trakr/README.md

 ![EZ-trakr](https://user-images.githubusercontent.com/68138888/92570854-64c29280-f250-11ea-9101-5b91f4bbc379.png)

 ## How to Use It
 You will need valid tracking information to use it.
-Here is a sample for you to use:<br>
+Here are samples for you to use:<br>
   **8342704440** for carrier **DHL**<br>
   **9200190265114643293010** for carrier **USPS**<br>